 - While on probation, students must meet with an academic advisor to discuss the reasons leading to being placed on probation and to plan strategies to improve academic performance.
 Staff in the Academic Advising & Career Centre are available to provide guidance.

 - For more information about academic probation go to the Office of the Registrar website.

 6C.6 Regulations Concerning Course Changes

-Students may add courses or drop courses without academic penalty through ACORN up to the dates stated in the Dates and Deadlines.
+Students may add courses or drop courses without academic penalty through ACORN up to the dates stated in the Academic Dates.
 The deadlines for adding or dropping courses are strictly applied.

-- At the time students add a course to their record they are accepting responsibility for fees payment for it.
-Students who drop courses by the appropriate deadline may be entitled to a fees adjustment.
+- At the time students add a course to their record they are accepting responsibility for fee payment for it.
+Students who drop courses by the appropriate deadline may be entitled to a fee adjustment.
 (See the fees refund schedule and information published each session by Student Accounts.

-Note: Exceptions to the University's fees refund schedule are made only in the case of error on the University's part.
+Note: exceptions to the University's fees refund schedule are made only in the case of an error on the University's part.